About

 The rising proportion of elderly people increases the burden on public finances due to the higher spending on pensions, healthcare, and other age-related benefits.
 A case in point is Spain, where public expenditure on pensions has climbed from 11.1% of GDP in 2015 to 12.5% in 2020.

-Economic Growth Hurdles
+Economic and Innovation Growth Hurdles

 Healthcare and Social Care Demand Surge